zachvalenta/jvns.ca/content/post/2018-01-31-spying-on-a-ruby-process-s-memory-allocations.markdown

 (that was already running!) and start tracking its memory allocations?

 Spoiler: I got something working!
 Here's an [asciinema demo](https://asciinema.org/a/SaY5BJHpllausq0ujwTLpu8um) of what happened.
-Basically this shows a live-updating view of rubocop's memory allocations over 15 seconds, counted by class.
+Basically this shows a live-updating cumulative view of rubocop's memory allocations over 15 seconds, counted by class.
 You can see that Rubocop allocated a few thousand `Array`s and `String`s and `Range`s, some `Enumerator`s, etc.

 This demo works without making any code changes to `rubocop` at all -- I just ran `bundle exec